phidatahq/starter-aws-snowflake/README.md

 ## AWS Data Platform

-This repo contains the code for building a data platform on AWS.

-We enable 2 data environments:
+This repo contains the code for building a data platform with 2 data environments:

 1. dev: A development env running on docker
 2. prd: A production env running on aws + k8s